Sign In / Sign Out

 APL 518 World Englishes

-Two or three additional electives depending on the student's choice of thesis or applied project option.
+The number of elective courses needed (4 or 5) depends on the student's choice of thesis or applied project option.

 Note: For both the general and applied linguistics tracks, LIN 510 English Linguistics, or its equivalent, is prerequisite to all of these core courses.
 It may be taken concurrently with other 500-level courses in the first semester of the program.
 LIN 500 Research Methods should be taken as early as possible in the student's course work.